moRefaat271/E-Commerce-MVC-Project-ITI/README.md

 # Amazon eCommerce Website

-This project is an Amazon eCommerce website built with ASP.NET MVC Core 5.
+This project is an Amazon eCommerce website built with ASP.NET MVC Core 7.
 It features a full authentication system with roles for Admins, Users, and Sellers.

 ## Features
 - Full authentication system with roles for Admins, Users, and Sellers
+- External login using Google and Facebook
-- Payment system using PayPal
+- Payment system using PayPal and Stripe
+- Searching
+- Admin and Seller Dashboard
 - Detailed class structure

 ## Company